cdxr/haskell-hurl/README.md

 `hurl` is a Haskell high-level interface to the Chipmunk physics library in early development.
-It is implemented in terms of `Hipmunk`, an excellent but straightforward binding to Chipmunk. `hurl` intends to be more convenient and idiomatic than `Hipmunk`.
+It is implemented in terms of `Hipmunk`, an excellent but straightforward binding to Chipmunk. `hurl` is designed to provide a more idiomatic interface than `Hipmunk`.

-## planned features

-### use of pure data structures
+### advantages over Hipmunk

+#### greater composability

 In `Hipmunk`, you create entities in IO, then modify their properties using StateVars.
 This very closely reflects the way this would be done in C.

-In `hurl` you design bodies and shapes with pure ADTs, defering the IO until later.
-Once they are added to the space they require IO to be modified, but it is useful to have pure representations of the original objects.
+Instead in `hurl` you design bodies and shapes in terms of `Solid`s, pure ADTs that are composable and lazy.
+Solids have physical properties such as density and volume, so the user may add them to spaces without manually computing the mass and moment for the body.
+Those properties are computed lazily, so the user may add a Solid to a static body without incurring any unneeded computation.

+#### greater safety

+* The type system prevents the user from applying forces to static bodies.
+To move static bodies it is necessary to do so in a context that will ensure that the static hashes are recomputed.

+* It is not possible to cause a segfault by forgetting to initialize Chipmunk.
+This is done automatically the first time a `Space` is created.

+* *TODO* It is not possible to cause a segfault by performing operations on a freed `Space` or `Object`.

-### greater composability
+### planned features

-In `Hipmunk`, you create bodies, shapes, and constraints.
-You then statefully modify their properties, add them to a space, and define relationships between them.
-It is difficult to compose these components because most of the operations are done in the IO monad.

-In `hurl` you work in terms of the `Object f` type.
-An `Object f` consists of a `Body` and a traversable container `f` of `Solid`s.
-Objects can be combined to create new objects, which remain pure and composable until you allocate the object in a `Space`.
-The space gives you back an immutable `ObjectRef f`, and functions of the user-provided `f` can be used to refer to the immutable `SolidRef`s that were created in the space.

-### functional collision handling
+#### functional collision handling

-`Hipmunk` exposes the Chipmunk API for registering callbacks in IO.
+`Hipmunk` handles collisions by registering IO callbacks.
 An important goal of `hurl` is to hide this callback interface and instead offer primitives that can be used in functional reactive programming (FRP) frameworks.